EOSIO/eos/docs/cleos/command-reference/wallet/create_key.md

 ## Description

 Creates a key pair within the wallet so that you don't need to manually import it like you would with `cleos create key`.
-By default this will create a key with the type \"favored\" by the wallet, which is a K1 key.
+By default, this will create a key with the type \"favored\" by the wallet, which is a K1 key.
 But this command also lets you create a key in R1 format.

 ## Positionals